anshu10virgo/RepData_PeerAssessment1/PA1_template.md

 tMedianClean <- as.integer(tMedianClean)
 ```
 The mean total number of steps taken per day is 10765.64 and median is 10762.
-Both the mean and median have increase as earlier I have removed the rows containing NAs from the dataset and then made the comuptations.
+Both the mean and median have decreased as earlier I have removed the rows containing NAs from the dataset and then made the comuptations.

 ## Are there differences in activity patterns between weekdays and weekends?
 1. Creating a new factor variable isWeekend in the cleaned dataset